 Deepening Into Peace and Quiet: A Mindful Weekend Retreat

-The next retreat will take place in the Fall of 2017
+The next retreat will take place in Spring of 2018

 Enjoy the beauty and splendor of the north Georgia mountains and allow them to replenish and support you as you travel your spiritual path.
 Come rediscover the quiet and still place at the center of your being where your true self resides – a realm full of gentle knowing, deep peace, and happiness.
 If you’re longing to get away from the fast pace of the world, we invite you to take this time to turn inward to soothe and nurture body, mind, and spirit.
 Our silent retreat will provide you with gentle guidance and a beautiful, nurturing environment for deep rest and renewal.